Hackebein/Object-Tracking-Unitypackage/README.md

 **Update Continuously**: Same as Update Once.
 Running on every Scene redraw. (ex. hold right click in scene window)

 **Add Menu**: Basic Menu to toggle objects.
-Also contains a toggle to stabalize your position.
+Also contains a toggle to stabilize your position.
 (You can create your own.
 List for Menu Items can be found below.)

 ### Tracker Component
 ![Tracker Component](Docs/tracker_component.png)